Lambert-01/rwanda-trade-analysis-system/docs/Implementation_Plan.md

-# Rwanda trade analysis system- Implementation Plan
+# TradeScope - Implementation Plan

 ## Overview

-This document outlines the detailed implementation plan for completing the Rwanda trade analysis systemproject.
-The project aims to create an interactive dashboard for visualizing Rwanda's trade data, with a focus on exports, imports, and AI-powered predictions.
+This document outlines the detailed implementation plan for completing the TradeScope project.
+The project aims to create an interactive dashboard for visualizing Rwanda's trade data, with a focus on exports, imports, and  predictions.

 ## Current Status